mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 In theory, yes — but in practice, not yet within Databricks.
 The `WorkspaceClient` from the Databricks SDK provides a client that can access registered models inside your workspace, regardless of where they’re hosted.
 It’s convenient because you don’t need to configure environment variables for authentication.

-My guess is that his SDK client hasn’t been fully updated to support the new Responses API.
-As a result, calling client.`responses.create()` currently raises an error — even with simple requests.
+My guess is that this SDK client hasn’t been fully updated to support the new Responses API.
+As a result, calling client.`responses.create()` currently raises an error, even with simple requests.
 This theory is further supported by the official Databricks notebooks: all of them use the `ResponsesAgent` class (which matches the Responses API schema) but still call the Chat Completions API using the `prep_msgs_for_cc_llm` function behind the scenes.

 **A Note on Alternative Clients**